Gold mines, offbeat events, theater and spirited taiko drumming on a former island of exile

 Although it's possible to travel to and from Sado in a day, a night at one of the many traditional ryokan inns is rewarding.
 Stay and relax in a hot spring bath and enjoying home-cooked meals featuring Niigata's famous rice.

 Niigata is known throughout Japan for its singularly delicious rice and beautifully tiered rice paddies, and Sado is no exception with its iconic Iwakubi Shoryu rice paddies.

 Anywhere you go on the island will serve Niigata rice and sake, especially if you stay in a traditional ryokan inn.
 If you'd like to sample the island's award-winning sake at the source, pay a visit to the Hokusetsu Brewery, where you can savor your sake in a music room designed to gently mellow the brew.

 Sado Island is famous for its clear sea waters and rocky shores, and one of the most interesting ways to experience them is in a tarai bune which is a wooden tub-turned boat.
 On the southern tip of the island in the town of Ogi, you can take a short ride in one of these traditional boats, steered by a local dressed in an authentic period costume.

 The most significant event on Sado Island is the annual Earth Celebration Festival in August, drawing huge crowds to the small town of Ogi every year.
 The Kodo Taiko Ensemble, locals from the island who are famous worldwide for their ground-shaking take on traditional Japanese drumming, started and run this festival.

 The Kodo group pushes the limits at each performance.
-Musicians from around the world are invited to collaborate with Kodo since the festival is dedicated to global unity.
+The festival is dedicated to global unity, and musicians from around the world are invited to collaborate with the Kodo Taiko Ensemble.
 If you're looking for a unique Japanese music festival, this is the one to visit.

 Drum up some fun